appvirality/AppVirality-Android-SDK-2.0/README.md

 OR

-If you want to use the default UI with basic customization, please use the following gralde dependency.
-This includes Core SDK + UI
+Use Gradle dependency for core SDK + Default UI

 ```java
     compile 'com.appvirality:AppViralityUI:2.0.0'